ebruchez/ebruchez.github.io/pages/computer-bucket-list.md

 _FOUND: August 2022._

-Ever since I watched [CuriousMarc's series of videos on the ASR-33](https://www.youtube.com/watch?v=QzfjT1mCRww&list=PL-_93BVApb5-84G5kmgfuu7TQduTMc73H), I wanted one.
-And in August 2022, I obtained three of them, in various conditions!
-One of them is being restored, as pictured here:
+Ever since I watched [CuriousMarc's series of videos on the ASR-33](https://www.youtube.com/watch?v=QzfjT1mCRww&list=PL-_93BVApb5-84G5kmgfuu7TQduTMc73H), I've wanted one.
+And in August 2022, I got three of them, in various conditions!
+As you can see here, the condition is a little rough:

 ![ASR-33 Teletype, due for restoration](/assets/posts/asr-33/2x/IMG_5151.jpg){:standalone style="max-width: 75%; width="100%"}